How to Win a "Best and Final" Offer Campaign in 2026

 This is where you have to decide what price you should offer for the property.
 No one can do this for you, but if you engage our buyer services, one of our buyer's agents would be able to work with you to help you:

-• Assess the property value based on prevailing market conditions.
+Assess the property value based on market demand.

-• Determine the absolute best price you are willing to pay for the property.
+Determine the absolute best price you should pay for the property.

 If you've been following this article, you would have guessed, what happens next, gets murky and controversial.
 While the sales agent may indicate that you only have that "one chance to make the best and final offer", in Victoria, the agents or the vendors might choose to further negotiate or give everyone "one final chance to review your offer".
 This means "one final chance to improve your offer".
-This can be intentional, and the message you received is usually constructed to make you panic and second guess your offer.
+This is intentional.
+The message you will receive is usually constructed to make you panic and second guess your offer.
 It almost always hint that "you are close enough but not good enough.
 Let me help you win this.
 You only need a bit more... ".
-You might decide to improve the offer, or if you've already submitted your best-best-best offer, choose not to improve the offer.
+You might decide to improve the offer, or if you've already submitted your best-best-best offer, and the property does not deserve more, choose not to improve the offer.

-Now, always bear in mind, you do not know who the other bidders are, and the bids they had submitted.
+Now, bear in mind, unlike a open auction, you do not know who the other bidders are, and the bids they had submitted.
 Your bid might already be the highest, and the vendor and selling agent might just want to try their luck to extract a few more dollars from you.
 There might not even be any other bidders, and you are bidding against yourself.
 Interesting, eh?
-If you have done your preparations well, you should be able to confidently know what the likely scenario is.
-Our buyers agents would usually be able to advice based in their experience and insider intelligence on the property.
+If you have done your preparations well, you would know what the likely scenario is.
+Our buyers agents would usually be able to advice based in their experience and insider intelligence on the property location.

 Does the best offer in a Best and Final Offer Auction always win?